janekx21/bachelor-thesis/chapters/ba.typ

 stable, writing more tests and fixing small bugs.
 The most necessary features are still missing LSP endpoints like displaying all symbols like frames, an action commands for creating new frames or supporting more than one file.
-In addition, there are informations that is not yet loaded such as external ontologies that are referenced via full IRIs.
+In addition, there are information that are not yet loaded such as external ontologies that are referenced via full IRIs.

 // = Appendix